ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-24-AngularJS-app-architecture.md

 categorisation, tagging, reviews, etc.. and no design pattern is extremely hard to maintain as well as to work on issues & to fix bugs.

-This explanation is based on design pattern that is being used in a current open-source project [https://github.com/ivanproskuryakov/Aisel](https://github.com/ivanproskuryakov/Aisel)
+This publication is based on design pattern that is being used in [Aisel](https://github.com/ivanproskuryakov/Aisel), the project I'm working on. [https://github.com/ivanproskuryakov/Aisel](https://github.com/ivanproskuryakov/Aisel)

  {% highlight JavaScript %}
 |-- 404.html